lee-joanne/rageit/README.md

     - GitHub was used to store the project code after being pushed in by Git.
 Project repository linked with Heroku for deployment process.
 GitHub was also used to create the kanban board.

 3. [Heroku](https://dashboard.heroku.com/login)
-    - Heroku was used to deploy the Python project as a terminal based game after signing in with GitHub.
+    - Heroku was used to deploy this project.
+Heroku's Postgres was used as the database.

 4. [Whimsical](https://whimsical.com)
     - Whimsical was used to create the data model and the wireframes for the project.